Institute of Science, Trade and Technology

 The Institute of Science Trade and Technology (ISTT) is a professional and technical based higher educational institution in Bangladesh.
-It is an affiliated college of National University of Bangladesh.
+It is an affiliated Institute of National University of Bangladesh.

 Academic policy

 Basic Foundation Courses

 The institute takes initiative to offer a Basic Foundation Course for admitted student with free of cost.
 Basic Foundation Course includes Basic Mathematics, Fundamental English, Fundamentals of Computer, Statistics and or Accounting courses to enhance the basic knowledge so that they could coup up the Academic course easily.
 The duration of BFC is 2 Month.
 Every student must have attained the Prerequisite BFC course.
 Without the completion of the prerequisite course(s), students will not be allowed to register course(s).